build-canaries/clj-cctray/README.md

 ## License

-Copyright © 2014 Christopher Martin and friends
+Copyright © 2014 Build Canaries and friends

 Distributed under the Eclipse Public License either version 1.0 or (at your option) any later version.